supervaka/craftinginterpreters/README.md

 Lox is a dynamically typed, interpreted scripting language.

-This is my implementation of an interpreter for Lox, based on the book [Crafting Interpreters](http://www.craftinginterpreters.com/) by Robbert Nystrom.
+This is my implementation of an interpreter for Lox, based on the book [Crafting Interpreters](http://www.craftinginterpreters.com/) by Robert Nystrom.

 It can either be ran in interactive mode,